College Policies, Programs and Forms

 Chancellor Small Grant Teaching, Service, Research application (Due in Spring Semester).

 Collaborative Enhancement Program

-Faculty would be encouraged to use the Chancellor’s Small Grant, CEHSP Development Grants, or other internal sources as seed funds for collaborative research pilot projects to support their grant application.
+Faculty are encouraged to use the Chancellor’s Small Grant, CEHSP Development Grants, or other internal sources as seed funds for collaborative research pilot projects to support their grant application.
 As funds allow, a Chancellor’s Small grant will be made available to approved teams if they need it to support their grant application (e.g., seed money for pilot data, travel needed to support the application, etc.) If awarded, faculty must pay careful attention to, and abide by, the terms and conditions contained in the award letter (including but not limited to start and end dates of funding, need for IRB approval, limits on spending, etc.).

 Collaborative Enhancement Program Applications due in Fall Semester.

 Several considerations for any funded projects (whether intramural or extramural):

 - PIs should make sure that they provide the budget section of approved grants to the departmental staff handling the budget.
 Approved, itemized budgets for Chancellor’s Small Grant and UROP are provided by the college to departmental staff.

 - Spending must be limited to approved items in the funded budget.
 Changes or substitutions require pre-approval.